mohitrajain/wire-docs/src/developer/reference/oauth.md

 ## Enable 3rd party apps for teams

-3rd party apps are enabled based on the team's payment plan by `ibis`.
+3rd party apps are enabled based on the team’s payment plan by `ibis`.

 ## Implementation details